Puppy & Adult Dog Training

 My whole approach to dog training and behaviour modification is based on the most up to date and scientifically valid information, which has proved time and time again that dogs learn best when treated with kindness and respect, and when they get rewarded for doing what’s right, and NOT when they are punished for doing wrong.

-The ‘Dominance’ myth, based on the inaccurate assumption that modern domestic dogs are ‘wolves in our living rooms’, leading to some trainers insisting that we must be the pack leader or Alpha, is not only outdated but has also been proved wrong, and plays no part in my training philosophy.
+The ‘Dominance’ myth, based on the inaccurate assumption that modern domestic dogs are ‘wolves in our living rooms’, leading to some trainers insisting that we must be the pack leader or Alpha, is not only outdated but has also been irrefutably proved wrong and in fact harmful, and plays no part in my training philosophy.